Foods and Meal in Japan

 The scene is like a small party for eating.

-Most expensive dish is Sukiyaki.
+Most well-known dish is Sukiyaki.

 Sliced tasty beef is main and tofu and various vegetables are stewed in the soup with soy sauce and sugar at the same time.